Wisconsin Workers Comp Claims: Eligibility, Filing and Appeals

 Permanent Disability Compensation

 Permanent disability compensation is aimed at compensating workers for the permanent loss of function caused by a work-related injury or occupational disease.
 If you heal completely, you will not receive permanent disability compensation.
+If you do not heal completely, your doctor will assign you a disability rating stated as a percentage.

 When to Talk to a Workers' Comp Attorney